defuse/bqp/blog-source/content/will-we-ever-solve-the-hard-problem-of-information-security.md

 the edge of the dartboard.
 We tighten the circle of acceptance itself by becoming more skeptical and deeming fewer programs as production-ready.
 For example, we might accept only formally verified programs, exiling all error to mistakes translating the intuitive *F* and *S* into formal statements.

-- Diagram of circle constricting.

-Again, how we constrict the circle of acceptance needs to be in line with economic reality.
+But again, how we constrict the circle of acceptance needs to be in line with economic reality.

 We can try to be better dart throwers too.
 Maybe, through better education and